 Every year, more and more multinational enterprises decide to invest in North Rhine-Westphalia.
-According to the Amadeus company database, more than 19,000 foreign companies have already established business operations in NRW.
+According to the ORBIS Europe company database, more than 20,000 foreign companies have already established business operations in NRW.
 This equates to approx. one quarter of all multinational enterprises in Germany as a whole.
-Here you can view a list of all the multinational enterprises in NRW.
-Multinational companies in NRW at a glance.
+Here you can find an overview of the multinational enterprises in NRW.

 Outstanding investment projects in NRW

 Alongside the many compelling economic and infrastructure-related arguments in favor of North Rhine-Westphalia, NRW stands out on account of its cosmopolitan atmosphere and hospitality.
 Cultural diversity is a defining feature of NRW.
 For example, Cologne has a broad-based Chinese infrastructure (medical professionals, service providers, schools etc.).
 Over the past 150 years of lively economic and cultural exchange with Japan, Europe’s third largest Japanese community has emerged in the city of Düsseldorf.
 Due to these favorable conditions, foreign investors feel at home in NRW, both culturally and economically.

 Nortal: The company is one of Estonia's largest software developers with approximately 1,000 employees in 10 countries worldwide.
 Nortal designs and implements digital technologies to optimize processes for governments, businesses and the healthcare sector.
 The company is involved in digital transformation in Estonia and has implemented a large part of the government's e-services.
 At the end of 2018, Nortal opened its first office in Germany in Düsseldorf.
 From here, the Estonians want to contribute their knowledge to the digital transformation of the country.